planarvoid/WordPress-Android/README.md

 If you encounter problems, check and update the [troubleshooting page](https://github.com/soundcloud/SoundCloud-Android/wiki/Troubleshooting).

+You can also ask questions on the `#android-newbies` Slack channel.

 ## Opening the project in Android Studio

 Open Android Studio, select `File` > `New` > `Import project`, and select `build.gradle` from the root project directory.